annacinelli/ComputingMethods/README.md

 # ComputingMethods
-Repository for the 'Computing Methods for experimental physics and data analysis' course :waxing_crescent_moon:
+Repository for the *Computing Methods for experimental physics and data analysis* course :waxing_crescent_moon: